Last updated: May 7, 2022

-To apply for a food service license for a special event, bring or mail the TEMPORARY EVENT application to the Anne Arundel County Department of Health located at 3 Harry S. Truman Parkway, Annapolis, MD 21401 TWO WEEKS BEFORE you intend to begin operating.
+To apply for a food service license for a temporary event, bring or mail the TEMPORARY Food Service Facility License application to the Anne Arundel County Department of Health located at 3 Harry S. Truman Parkway, Annapolis, MD 21401 TWO WEEKS BEFORE you intend to begin operating.
 There will be a penalty fee assessed for applications received less than two weeks prior to the event.
 The application requires information such as the location, date(s) and time of the event, what foods will be served, and the address and phone number of a contact person.
-The fee for the permit is:
+The fee for the license is:

 Penalty Fee (for applications received less than two weeks prior to event)

 If you supply proof of IRS tax exempt status and the food service facility will be operated by a nonprofit organization, there is no fee.

-- [download the Temporary Food Service Facility application] (PDF)
+- [download the Temporary Food Service Facility license application] (PDF)

 - Download the Workers’ Compensation forms:

 Approved Food Sources

 Food, water and ice must be obtained from an approved source.
 Well water must be tested before use.
 Temporary food service facility license holders may not prepare food in a home kitchen and bring it to the event for service to the public.
 Food not prepared at the event must be prepared in a licensed food service facility and transported to the event at proper holding temperatures.